jorgerocha10/jorgerocha10.github.io/_posts/2025-7-24-What-is-text-to-SQL.md

 ### What it does:

-Before WrenAI can do anything useful, you help it understand your data by defining semantics—descriptions, meanings, and relationships.
+Before WrenAI can do anything useful, you help it understand your data by defining semantics - descriptions, meanings, and relationships.

 - You describe what fields mean (e.g., `order_total` = total sales).
 - It creates a **semantic model** to guide its understanding.